From Fluctuation to Polarization: Imprints of $O(1-10)\, \mathrm{Mpc}^{-1}$ Curvature Perturbations in CMB B-modes from Scalar-Induced Gravitational Waves: Observational Prospects

 There are a number of ongoing and upcoming CMB experiments which aim to improve measurements of CMB B-mode polarization beyond the previous efforts of SPTpol~\cite{SPTpol:2013,SPT:2019nip}, ACTpol~\cite{ACTPol:2016}, POLARBEAR~\cite{POLARBEAR:2014}, BICEP/Keck~\cite{BICEP:2021}, and many others.
 Over the next decade, a combination of ground-based experiments including the BICEP Array~\cite{Hui:2018}, the Simons Array experiment~\cite{POLARBEAR:2015}, the Simons Observatory~\cite{SimonsObservatory:2018,SimonsObservatory:2025}, and CMB-Stage 4 (CMB-S4)~\cite{CMBS4,CMBS4:2020} as well as the space-based LiteBIRD~\cite{LiteBIRD:2022} and other missions will dramatically improve sensitivity to B-modes across a range of angular scales.

 Historically, the target of such experiments has been the inflationary background of gravitational waves, the magnitude of which is conveniently parameterized by the tensor-to-scalar ratio $r$.
 Currently, this quantity is constrained as $r < 0.036$ at $2\sigma$ based on measurements by the BICEP/Keck Array~\cite{BICEP:2021}.
-This constraint can be somewhat tightened to $r < 0.032$ at $2\sigma$ by using a combination of BICEP/Keck 2018 and \textit{Planck} PR4 data~\cite{Tristram:2021}.
-These future experiments aim to constrain $r$ at a level $10^{-3}$~\cite{CMBS4:2020,LiteBIRD:2022} while future proposals have the even more ambitious goal of $10^{-4}$~\cite{NASAPICO:2019}.
+This constraint can be somewhat tightened to $r < 0.032$ at $2\sigma$ by using a combination of BICEP/Keck 2018 and \textit{Planck} PR4 data~\cite{Tristram:2021}.\footnote{See also \cite{deBelsunce:2022yll} for a re-analysis of the PR4 constraint using only low multipole ($2 \leq \ell \leq 30$) data.} These future experiments aim to constrain $r$ at a level $10^{-3}$~\cite{CMBS4:2020,LiteBIRD:2022} while future proposals have the even more ambitious goal of $10^{-4}$~\cite{NASAPICO:2019}.

 However, as first realized in Ref.~\cite{Greene:2024}, there may exist other primordial sources of B-mode polarization that can complicate an inflationary interpretation for future measurements.
 For example, cosmological phase transitions and cosmic strings can also source tensor modes which are later reprocessed into CMB B-modes.
 In this work, we have focused on the contribution from scalar-induced tensor perturbations.
 As can be seen in Fig.~\ref{fig:DlBB}, the contribution from this source has a distinct shape from the scale invariant inflationary contribution, and so can in principle be distinguished provided appropriate de-lensing and measurements across a range of angular scales.